 This section explains how to set up LGDXRobot Cloud, configure the map and workflow, and then start the first automation job.
-This tutorial is suitable for both physical and simulated robots, and it uses the LGDXRobot2 Docker image.
+This tutorial is suitable for both physical and simulated robots.

 Prerequisites